HIAS-RCEES-FuLab/Support-Blue-Transformation-Dilemma-in-Dietary-PFAS-exposure/README.md

 5) "EDIs vs NHANES serum concentrations"
 * file contains input_file, program, and results (results data is in Releases due to large file size).
 The serum concnetration were predicted for individuals corresponding to the relative percentile: a person with serum concentration at 25% in 2016 would still have his/her serum concentration at 25% in 2050, but the geometric mean value of population serum concnetrations will shift based on the fitted curve.
 6) "double machine learning"
 * file contrins input_file, program, and sensitivity_results.
+The specific results are in "effects" file in "BPQ020", "MCQ160A", and "continuous" file in releases.
+Summary is in "Data 5_Health outcomes predicted by double machine learning in 2020 and 2050 by region".

   6.1) "test_NN_clssification_F_BPQ020.py" and "test_NN_clssification_F_MCQ160A.py" builds the "NRFRegressionTreeNode" models for BPQ020 and MCQ160A; the trained models are NNTree_BPQ020.pth and NNTree_MCQ160A.pth, respectively.

   6.2)"DMLOrthoForest (BPQ020 NN-causalforest).py" and "DMLOrthoForest (MCQ160A NN-causalforest).py" built double machine learning models using pretrained "NRFRegressionTreeNode" models as Y-model.
 "DMLOrthoForest (reg).py" built double machine learning models using xgboost as Y-model.

   6.3) Those programs also compared the results with xgboost buy correlation test as a method cross validation.
 The sensitivity were also tested, including: coverites-permutation test, treatment-permutation test, coverites-robustness test, and treatment-robustness test.
 Note: ./ refer to the same dictionary path to the position of script; ../ refer to the dictionary path one level up to the script (parent dictionary)